 - There is no residency requirement for a legal separation, while a divorce requires that a spouse has lived in the state for at least six months.

-- There is no waiting period for a separation, while a finalized divorce takes at least six months.
+- There is no waiting period for separation, while a finalized divorce takes at least six months.

 When to file for legal separation